VladimirKalachikhin/Galadriel-map/README.md

 [Open Sea Map](http://www.openseamap.org/)
 [Open Topo Map](https://opentopomap.org/about)
 maps.
-The right way is to select a little lot of favourite maps (by long-click) from all maps in map list.
+The right way is to select a little lot of favourite maps (by long-click or right-swap) from all maps in map list.
 This makes it easy to switch between them.

 ### Mapbox-style vector tiles maps
 GaladrielMap has limited support the Mapbox-style vector tiles maps.
 [Mapbox style file](https://docs.mapbox.com/mapbox-gl-js/style-spec/) must be placed on `$mapSourcesDir` directory of the [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache) with **{mapname}.json** name.
 (See [GaladrielCache](https://github.com/VladimirKalachikhin/Galadriel-cache) docs.)
 Sprites and glyphs you can find in _styles/_ directory.